radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 ### Actions

-In the actions section, you can [Convert Cache to a RadiantOne Directory](#Converting-a-Persistent-Cache-to-a-RadiantOne-Directory-Store).
+In the actions section, you can [Convert the Cache to a RadiantOne Directory](#Converting-a-Persistent-Cache-to-a-RadiantOne-Directory-Store).